Also Known As

 Against superoxide radicals in particular, N-acetylcysteine does not appear to be overly protective directly nor through producing glutathione

-Hydrogen peroxide (H2O2) is a free radical in the body.
+Hydrogen peroxide (H2O2) is a reactive oxygen species that can be generated in the body.

 It appears to react slowly with NAC in vitro directly.